aswin-asokan/legal-text-summarizer/readme.md

 > _Legal Case Document Summarization: Extractive and Abstractive Methods and their Evaluation_ [Data set].
 > The 2nd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 12th International Joint Conference on Natural Language Processing (AACL-IJCNLP).
 > [🔗 Zenodo](https://zenodo.org/records/7152317)

+---

+**NOTE:**
+> While the current model demonstrates promising results, it is not without limitations—such as occasionally omitting statutes or articles during tokenization.
+Further fine-tuning with a larger and more diverse dataset is recommended to enhance its reliability and performance.